Home / COach Training

 • Required for coaches first obtaining a Level 3 license; optional attendance can be used as 8 CEUs toward maintaining current license.

-In-Person Coach and Leader’s Summit is the best option for new to the league coaches as well as returning coaches wishing to gain some more in-depth practical skills and opportunities for sharing with coaches across the state.
-Attending a Leaders’ Summit is a Level 3 requirement.
-Please join us and staff from NICA on April 23-24 of 2022 for a weekend filled with a hands-on approach to developing skills and knowledge, sharing strategies, and building community.
-This year’s Summit will provide an opportunity for returning coaches to continue learning and growing as coaches and mentors, while also providing the opportunity to earn continuing education credits and the necessary components to achieve a higher coaching level.
+Our Leaders’ Summit will provide an opportunity for returning coaches to continue learning and growing as coaches and mentors, while also providing the opportunity to earn continuing education credits and the necessary components to achieve a higher coaching level.
 For new coaches, this is a great opportunity to learn about NICA and the NM League and to prepare your journey of starting a new team or assisting an established team.
-On-The-Bike Skills 101 and 201 will be offered on Saturday.

-what it means to be a NICA Coach while being able to interact with coaches from across the country!
-This
+NICA National hosts virtual training that provides coaches the opportunity to learn the fundamentals of what it means to be a NICA Coach while being able to interact with coaches from across the country!
+This training is a great introduction to coaching, and perfect for new coaches.

 On-the-Bike Skills